marshallward/mom6-gpu-report/gpu_port_checklist.md

 * close to identical structure to `merid_flux_layer`
 * **Have yet to test whether the second loop (guarded by `if (local_open_BC) then`) was ported correctly**

+### set_merid_bt_cont

+* This calls `meridional_flux_adjust` and `merid_flux_layer`
+   * Input variables that are `intent(out)` in the child subroutine needed to be `alloc`/`to` entirely, not just a section
+   * Had trouble with nested `enter target data` as subsequent entries were overwriting data on the device with outdated data on the host.
+* For some reason, I needed a `target update from(dvR, dvL)` statement in an innocuous spot to get correct results.
+I'm not sure why yet.

+### set_zonal_BT_cont

+* This call `zonal_flux_adjust` and `zonal_flux_layer`
+* Like `set_merid_bt_cont`, I had trouble with the `enter/exit/update`
+statements.
+   * For some reason, `u` needed to be released before the final loop, but if I move the release of `u` to the end with the rest of the releases, I get the wrong results.

+### zonal_mass_flux

+* There's quite a few if statements guarding loops.
+I've left them un-ported as `double_gyre` doesn't use them.
+Tagged the sections with `not in double_gyre` comment.
+* `BT_cont` is a pointer, but including it in the final `exit data map(from:)` statement caused an error.
+Leaving it out and letting the compiler generate an implicit one seemed to work.
+The member arrays needed are explicitly specified.
+* This calls `zonal_flux_layer` and `set_zonal_BT_cont` quite a few times as the main loop iterates over `j` and calls those subroutines within the loop.
+Mapping entire arrays with `enter/exit` reduced data transfers significantly.
+* I'm not sure what the logic is behind the compiler's decision, but I noticed that slicing multiple indices for rank 3+ arrays when transferring data will result in many transfers being initiated.
+For rank3+ arrays, it seems like only the first index can be sliced in data transfer statements to reduce the number of transfers initiated.